actulio/genetic-obfuscator/README.md

 Following there is a list with some problems and their solutions, so it may help in the understanding of the code:

-1. Instruction sizes
+1. Instruction sizes:
     A map was created with hardcoded sizes of the instructions existing in the input code.
 This is far from ideal, but we figured that a "x86 assembler" would be a project itself.
 If you wish to do it the correct way, you would only need to replace the **getSizeOfInstruction()** function.
     Nevertheless, a tool that can do just that can be found at [Defuse](https://defuse.ca/) online-x64-assembler.

-2. Instructions to add
+2. Instructions to add:
     Using Defuse online assembler already mentioned to decipher them and an awesome [online instruction reference](https://www.felixcloutier.com/x86/index.html), the following instructions were added to the gene pool:

         |          Instructions         |